My Plantiful Cooking

 A stack of English muffins on a plate with cup of coffee and jar of flour in the background.

-• A highly versatile bread that goes well with both sweet and savory toppings
+• A versatile bread that goes well with a variety of sweet and savory toppings

 🌾What you will need